sav-che/TL-2/Authors/Auerswald, Bernhard {std. Auersw.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/item/103858#page/222/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/page/33264937) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Auerswald, Bernhard {std.
 Auersw.}|first entry]] for this author

 ### Author

-\* Auerswald, Bernhard (1818-1870), German (Saxonian) botanist (mycologist) in Leipzig, educated at the Fürstenschule, Meissen, studied medicine (1839), subsequently paedagogics and botany (with G. Kunze) at the University of Leipzig; private teacher and later highschool teacher in Leipzig, from ca. 1850 mainly active as a botanist. (*Auersw.*).
+\* Auerswald, Bernhard (1818-1870), German (Saxonian) botanist (mycologist) in Leipzig, educated at the Fürstenschule, Meissen, studied medicine (1839), subsequently paedagogics and botany (with G. Kunze) at the University of Leipzig; private teacher and later highschool teacher in Leipzig, from ca. 1850 mainly active as a botanist.
+**Abbreviated name**: *Auersw.*

 #### Herbarium and types